isomerpages/gb-assist/_productivity-solutions-grant/3f-eq-foodservices.md

 ## Pre-scoped Equipment for Food Services

+#### Please check your company's grant cap on BGP.
+For grant cap ending 31 Mar 2021, please kindly submit your PSG application by 1st February 2021 to be qualified under this grant cap.
+Applications submitted after 1st February may tap on the next financial year's grant cap

 #### Solutions supported under the Productivity Solutions Grant are regularly reviewed.
 Do take note of the current support levels and grant caps.

 {% include accordion.html %}